 The Parchment Water Hotline is no longer in service.
 If you have further questions after September 7, 2018, please call the Kalamazoo County Health & Community Services Departments’ Environmental Health Unit at 269-373-5200.

-For DEQ assistance, please email the Environmental Assistance Center or call 800-662-9278.
+For EGLE assistance, please email the Environmental Assistance Center or call 800-662-9278.